 I know, I know, this seems too simple to have any type of impact.
 But let me share with you how it helped me hold my bitterness captive.

 In my mid-20s, several of my friends married.
 They found their Prince Charming’s and set off into the sunset.
 I sludged away at work and the single life.
 It wasn’t where I wanted to be.

-I had yet another friend get engaged, and I was asked to be an honorary bridesmaid (yes, not a real bridesmaid, but a JV bridesmaid).
-I was still honored to have been asked, so I agreed.
-One of my other single girlfriends and I fulfilled our bridesmaid responsibilities together for our mutual friend.
-However, over the course of our friend’s engagement, I noticed my friend’s snide remarks and expressing her desire for the wedding to be over.
-She was cold, calloused, and angry.
+I had yet another friend get engaged and I was asked to be in the wedding along with another friend of mine who was also single.
+My friend and I fulfilled our bridesmaid responsibilities together for our mutual friend; however, over the course of our friend’s engagement, I noticed my friend making snide remarks and expressing her desire for the wedding to be over.
+She was cold, calloused and angry.
 In other words, she was bitter.

 And it made me sad.

 I had an up-close-and-personal view of bitterness and how it ravaged her.
 And I knew I didn’t want that to be me.

 It was after this I claimed scripture over this sin in my life.

 Enter the notecard with a verse written on it.

 When faced with circumstances that caused my bitterness to rear its ugly head, I took a notecard and wrote a scripture on the notecard that specifically pertained to my struggle.
 Then I carried it on me.
 Literally.
 I folded the card and kept it in my back pocket.
 And whenever those ugly feelings of bitterness seeped up, I whipped out my notecard and read the verse over and over.

 As those words permeated my heart and mind, bitterness began to erode.
 Suddenly, my bitter heart was now one defined by joy and peace because of the transforming power of scripture.